crusoexia/alphajs/README.md

 # alphajs

 The original purpose is trying to use TypeScript to build the Haskell building blocks.
 But quickly I found that they are different paradim languages, it is impossible to mimic some of Haskell features by TypeScript.
-But we can accept a few compromise of the paradim purity to make the library can still pragmicly easy to play with the algebraic types.
+But we can accept a few compromise of the paradim purity to make the library can still pragmaticly easy to play with the algebraic types.

 ### Design targets